Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 ```

 Next, since we are going to train our model using the mini-batch gradient descent, it is essential that each image in the batch is of the same shape and size.
-For this, we have defined the `SynthCollator` class which initially finds the image with maximum width in the batch and then proceeds to pad the remaining images to have the same width.
-You migh wonder as to why we are not concerned with the height, it is because while generating the images using the `trdg` package, I had fixed the height to 32 pixels.
+For this, we have defined the `SynthCollator` class which initially finds the image with maximum width in the batch and then proceeds to pad all images to have the same width.

 ```python